 The Lighting of the National Christmas Tree & National Menorah at the White House

 Christmas Tree, oh, Christmas tree!
 Treat yourself to a once-in-a-lifetime tree lighting ceremony when you celebrate 100 years of the lighting of the National Christmas Tree.
 Since 1923, Americans have delighted in the celebration of the Yuletide spirit on the west lawn.
 Each year, a different national forest is chosen to provide the Capitol Christmas Tree.

-This year’s tree will come from the National Forests of North Carolina.
+This year’s tree will come from the Monongahela National Forest in West Virginia.
 Her regal boughs will be draped in unique ornaments representing every U.S. State.
 Keen to see this momentous display of lights, patriotism, and live music?
-The lighting will occur on November 30th, 2022.
-However, you can also catch the televised broadcast on December 11th.
+This year’s lighting is scheduled to occur on November 30th.
+However, you can also catch the televised broadcast in December.

 CenterDC Holiday Tree Lighting Celebration